-For JAY/GEE/JOY DNA Project data and charts depicting the discussion below...go here.
+For JAY/GEE DNA Project data and charts depicting the discussion below...go here.

 Peter W. Jay